C&ENVENG 4073 - Water Distribution Systems & Design

 Required ResourcesLecture notes:

+It is essential that you acquire a copy of the notes for the course.
 These notes are from a book prepared by Professor Simpson on "Water Distribution Systems Engineering".
 The lecture notes are available for purchase from the Unified Online Shop https://shop.adelaide.edu.au/konakart/Welcome.action.
-These notes will be able to be taken into the exam.
+The exam is online and fully open-book.

 Recommended ResourcesChaudhry: Applied Hydraulic Transients